uniocoin/p2pool/README.md

     git submodule init
     git submodule update

-dash_hash:
+unio_hash:

-    cd dash_hash
+    cd unio_hash
     python setup.py install --user

 Running P2Pool:
 -------------------------
-To use P2Pool, you must be running your own local dashd.
+To use P2Pool, you must be running your own local uniod.
 For standard configurations, using P2Pool should be as simple as:

     python run_p2pool.py